Amelie-Schreiber/esm2_LoRA_binding_sites/README.md

 # esm2_LoRA_binding_sites
-Training a Low Rank Adaptation of the protein language model ESM-2 for RNA binding site predictor
+This repo is fo training a Low Rank Adaptation of the protein language model ESM-2 for an RNA binding site predictor.
+This is a binary token classification task.
+The model is the smallest of the ESM-2 models [facebook/esm2_t6_8M_UR50D](https://huggingface.co/facebook/esm2_t6_8M_UR50D).
+The train/test split was 75/25 and the model achieves an eval loss of 0.1791934072971344.
+The model weights and configuration can be found on [Hugging Face here](https://huggingface.co/AmelieSchreiber/esm2_t6_8M_UR50D_LoRA_RNA-binding).

 ## Training the Model
 To train your own, clone the repo and create a conda environment using the `environment.yaml` file.
 Then run: